jcubic/lips/docs/docs/lips/intro.md

 :::info

-Directives `#!fold-case` and `#!no-fold-case` work only inside the parser and they are treated as comments, so you can't compile the code that have those directives.
+Directives `#!fold-case` and `#!no-fold-case` work only inside the parser, and they are treated as comments, so you can't compile the code that has those directives.

 :::

 ## loading SRFI

-In LIPS, you can use `(load)` with path absolute or relative to the directory of the executed LIPS file.
-But you can use special syntax that indicate the root directory of the LIPS Scheme.
+In LIPS, you can use `(load)` with an absolute or relative path to the directory of the executed LIPS file.
+But you can use special syntax that indicates the root directory of the LIPS Scheme.

 ```scheme
 (load "@lips/lib/srfi/1.scm")